 Another aspect that I like about the Nike Free Metcon 4 is the reworked upper construction.
 For this model, Nike brought back the chain-link upper that they originally used in the first Nike Free Metcon (which is one of my favorite general training shoes to date!).
 This upper is lightweight, breathable, and decently durable across the board.

 On the heel, Nike has used a huarache-inspired strap to promote stability and a locked-down feeling.
 Overall, I enjoyed this addition and thought it did its job really.
-I never had heel slip issues in this model whatsoever.
+I never had heel slip issues in this model whatsoever and if you’re jumping, cutting, or doing agility work, then you shouldn’t have issues with heel slip in the Nike Free Metcon 4.

 Nike Free Metcon 4 Cons